3 weeks earlier

-Oddly enough, Eeris found that she never wanted to be a source of pain for him.
-Usually, she didn't care.
-She might as well have given her people the middle finger, for all the care she'd shown them.
+Eeris knew now that she never wanted to be a source of pain for him.
+Usually, she didn’t care.
+She might as well have given her people the middle finger, for all the care she’d shown them.
 But Miro was different.
-He'd rescued her, he'd welcomed her presence on board his ship in the near future, he'd accepted her perhaps less than noble past, and still he didn't pry.
-He never once asked her about the lengths she'd gone through to get off her planet, even though he'd complained more than once about Bajor's isolation and certainly knew it was no easy task for a twenty-one-year-old girl.
-He even seemed to have all but forgotten that she'd once been her people's next Steward, the very thing he seemed to hate most about Bajor.
-Eeris didn't ask about these things.
-She didn't want to push her luck, and see where his acceptance gave way to anger.
-But if he was willing to look past all of her imperfections, well, then…she was more than willing to do the same for him, and pretend she didn't notice his alienness at all.
+He’d rescued her, he’d welcomed her presence on board his ship for the foreseeable future, he’d accepted her perhaps less than noble past, and still he didn’t pry.
+He never once asked her about the lengths she’d gone to in getting off her planet, even though he’d complained more than once about Bajor’s isolation and certainly knew it was no easy task.
+He even seemed to have all but forgotten that she’d once been her people’s next Steward, the very thing he seemed to hate most about Bajor.
+Eeris didn’t ask about these things.
+She didn’t want to push her luck, and see where his acceptance gave way to anger.
+But if he was willing to look past all of her imperfections, well, then…she was more than willing to do the same for him, and pretend she didn’t notice his alienness at all.